OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-19.md

 ## Luke 19:1

-Jesus entered Jericho and was passing through.
+Jesus came into Jericho and continued on his way through the city.

 ## Luke 19:2